moth-quantum/quantum-audio/README.md

 Audio plays a vital role in carrying information and music, traversing through domains — from analog and digital formats to engaging our senses in a profound way.
 With the advent of Quantum Computing, we formulate ways of representing Audio Information in the Quantum Domain, enabling new explorations in artistic and research contexts 💫

-The Quantum Audio Package provides fundamental operations for representing audio as Quantum States that can be processed on a Quantum computer (or Simulator) and played back in the classical world 🔊
+The Quantum Audio Package provides fundamental operations for representing audio as Quantum States that can be processed on a Quantum computer (or Simulator) and played back 🔊

 ## 🗒️ Table of Contents